-In-line with our Corporate Social Responsibility and Environment Policies (available on request) Southampton Airport is committed to CO2 and waste reduction measures and is at the forefront of UK airport energy reduction technology.
-The airport uses solar power as well as Light Emitting Diode (LED) lighting and more than 80% of the airport lighting uses LED alternatives.
+In-line with our Environment Policies (available on request) Southampton Airport is committed to carbon and waste reduction measures and is at the forefront of UK airport energy reduction technology.
+The airport uses solar power as well as Light Emitting Diode (LED) lighting and more than 90% of the airport lighting is LED.

 In August 2015 Southampton Airport received certification to ISO14001:2004 which is an international standard for environmental management.
 ISO14001 was developed by leading trade and standards bodies and is independently audited.
 This standard demonstrates that Southampton Airport has a management system in place to reduce negative impacts on the environment and manage its activities in-line with recognised international best practice.

 Southampton Airport was the first UK airport to use LED lighting on aircraft stands.
-This ground-breaking project paved the way for other energy-efficient LED and solar power lighting projects across the airport.
+This ground-breaking project paved the way for other energy-efficient LED and solar power lighting projects across the airport and industry.

 Terminal and car park

 LED lights are being used in the airport terminal and car parks.
 The lights can operate for up to 100,000 hours (ten years) continuous usage, reducing energy consumption, maintenance costs and carbon emissions.
 Lighting controls in the car park also allow un-used lights to be switched off when they aren’t required.